Integrating with Dwolla’s Powerful White-Label ACH Payouts Solution

-Last fall we released our white label bank transfer solution for businesses and nonprofits looking to streamline their ACH payouts.
-Within your own application or online portal, Dwolla’s API puts a powerful ACH payments platform behind your brand and logo.
+Integrating with a white-label ACH API is ideal for businesses and nonprofits looking to streamline their payouts.
+Within your own application or online portal, Dwolla’s ACH payment API puts a powerful payments platform behind your brand and logo.

-When implementing Dwolla payout solution, there are three major components that require different levels of verification to get going:
+When implementing Dwolla’s ACH payment API, there are three major components that require different levels of verification to get going:

 - The creation of a customer record